artur-ciocanu/launch.en/help/extension-dev/turbine.md

 ## [!DNL debugEnabled]

-Whether Platform Launch debugging is currently enabled.
+Whether tags debugging is currently enabled.

 If you are simply attempting to log messages, it's unlikely you will need to use this.
-Instead, always log messages using `turbine.logger` and Platform Launch will ensure your messages are only printed to the console when Platform Launch debugging is enabled.
+Instead, always log messages using `turbine.logger` and tags will ensure your messages are only printed to the console when tags debugging is enabled.

 ### [!DNL getDataElementValue]